EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-02-install.md

 ## Download Cluster API Key

 To access the cluster from your workstation, you must download the API key from the k3s server.
-Set a temporary variable for the the floating IP address of the server, and the desired path to store the cluster key.
+If you used `k3sup` to create your cluster, you can skip this, k3sup did it for you, and you can skip this part.
+Otherwise, set a temporary variable for the the floating IP address of the server, and the desired path to store the cluster key.

 ```env
 FLOATING_IP=X.X.X.X